By Damaine Vonada

 Daffodil Hill at Lake View Cemetery in Cleveland

 Follow the red arrows to behold 100,000 daffodils encapsulating a three-acre hill in the heart of Lake View Cemetery.
 Renowned for its naturally lovely landscape, Lake View is both a peaceful arboretum and the final resting place for notables that include John D. Rockefeller and President James A. Garfield, whose magnificent mausoleum – the Garfield Monument – is an iconic Cleveland landmark.

 Daffodil Hill began when avid gardener and daffodil aficionado, Dr. William Weir, donated 10,000 bulbs to the cemetery.
 And today, the dazzling display of sunny yellow flowers lures thousands of visitors during April and May.

 TIP: Prime viewing is Daffodil Week (usually mid April).

 Columbus Blooms at Franklin Park Conservatory in Columbus

-At central Ohio's preeminent outdoor floral exhibition, more than 125,000 tulips, narcissus, crocus, hyacinth and other blossoming beauties cascade through the new Children's Garden, Grand Mallway, and other superbly planted spaces at Franklin Park Conservatory and Botanical Gardens in downtown Columbus.
+At central Ohio's preeminent outdoor floral exhibition, more than 125,000 tulips, narcissus, crocus, hyacinth and other blossoming beauties cascade through th Children's Garden, Grand Mallway, and other superbly planted spaces at Franklin Park Conservatory and Botanical Gardens in downtown Columbus.

-Tip: "Columbus Blooms" coincides with FPC's ever-popular – and always delightful – "Blooms & Butterflies" exhibit (which runs till May 31).
+TIP: "Columbus Blooms" coincides with FPC's ever-popular – and always delightful – "Blooms & Butterflies" exhibit (which runs till May 30th).